obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ## What we are going to build

 We will build a Virtual Agent for a fictitious event called the **Video Game Convention 2022**.
-In this scenario, a customer would be able to ask questions to get help regarding the logistics, such as driving directions.
-Once the Virtual Agent is ready, we will test it via the built-in test tool and finally publish it to try it live.
+In this scenario, a customer would be able to ask questions to get help regarding the logistics for the event, such as driving directions.
+Once the Virtual Agent is ready, we will test it via the built-in testing tool and finally publish it to try it live.
 Below is a screenshot once the Virtual Agent was published, and I am interacting with it via my iPhone through SMS messaging.

 ![The Virtual Agent Running on a mobile device ](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/iphone.jpg "iphone.jpg")